tektoncd/pipeline/docs/using.md

 Note: Since only one authentication technique is allowed per user, either a token or a password should be provided, if both are provided, the password will be ignored.

-The following example shows the syntax and structure of a Cluster Resource
+The following example shows the syntax and structure of a Cluster Resource:

 ```yaml
 apiVersion: pipeline.knative.dev/v1alpha1